 6. The impressive liar

 Lying to impress is more of a habit than a conscious act.
-The impressive liar believes their own stories after telling them so many times.
-(For example, after multiple retellings of a bar fight, the impressive liar begins to believe that he knocked out three bikers, when in reality, he broke his fist attempting to punch the bouncer.)
+The impressive liar believes their own stories after telling them time after time.
+(For example, after multiple retellings of a bar fight, the impressive liar actually believes that he knocked out three burly bikers, when in reality, he broke his fist attempting to punch the bartender for cutting him off.)

-Impressive liars are mostly harmless, but can be annoying, especially when it’s obvious they’re fibbing.
-They pose little risk, but why spend time with someone who feels the need to pretend to be something they’re not?
+Impressive liars are mostly harmless, but can be annoying, especially when they’re obviously fibbing.
+They pose little risk… but why spend time with someone who feels the need to pretend to be something they’re not?

 7. The lazy liar

-Sometimes, speaking candidly requires a lengthy explanation.
+Sometimes, speaking candidly requires an explanation.
 The lazy liar streamlines the truth because it’s less complicated than giving the full narrative.

-The lazy liar doesn’t leave out important details; instead, they opt to recount the movie version of the truth instead of the 700-page book version.
+The lazy liar doesn’t share the full story; rather, they opt to recount the edited “movie version” of the truth as opposed to the 700-page book version.

-For example, saying, “I was late because I grabbed the wrong report” is easier than “I’m late because after I grabbed the report, I realized one page was missing, and when I went back, I had to reprint the entire report because the page numbers were off and the heading wasn’t on a separate sheet.”
+For example, saying, “I was late because I grabbed the wrong report” is easier than “I’m late because after I grabbed the report, I realized one page was missing, and when I went back, I had to reprint the entire report because the page numbers were off and the heading was on a separate sheet.
+I then stopped to use the bathroom.”
+(Not worth the effort, right?)

-Lazy lying is harmless.
-The lazy liar doesn’t leave out important details; instead, they opt to recount the movie version of the truth instead of the 700-page book version.
+Lazy lying is (relatively) harmless.
+The lazy liar doesn’t share the full story; rather, they opt to recount the edited “movie version” of the truth as opposed to the 700-page book version.
 (The only time lazy lying can be problematic is when the lazy liar deems a detail unimportant when it is, in fact, imperative.)

 8. The tactful liar